-Best cloud storage apps for iPhone and iPad
+These cloud storage apps will let you store all your essential files

 - 30TB for $299.99 per month

-If you use iPhone and iPad, but prefer PC over Mac, then OneDrive has you covered.
+If you use iPhone and iPad but prefer PC over Mac, OneDrive has you covered.
 It's also available on just about every platform and works fairly similarly to Google Drive.
-OneDrive comes preinstalled on Windows 10 devices, so if you're looking to keep all of your iPhone data in sync with your PC, there isn't much you have to do besides making sure you're signed into the same account on both devices.
+OneDrive comes preinstalled on Windows 10 devices, so if you're looking to keep all of your iPhone data in sync with your PC, there isn't much you have to do besides making sure you're signed in to the same account on both devices.

 OneDrive also sends you real-time notifications when someone edits a document and lets you know who they are.
 Exclusive to iOS is the PDF annotation feature, which lets you highlight, draw on, and sign any PDF file on your iPhone or iPad.
 If you're big into storing photos, you'll also love that OneDrive automatically tags photos based on visuals, so they'll be easier to search for later on.

 Stop sniggering at the name.
-Box lets you store and share files on all your devices, and it even allows collaboration, which is great if you don't want to let people into your personal Google Drive or iCloud Drive folders (since they may be attached to personal email addresses and whatever else).
+Box lets you store and share files on all your devices.
+It even allows collaboration, which is great if you don't want to let people into your personal Google Drive or iCloud Drive folders (since they may be attached to personal email addresses and whatever else).

 You get 10GB of storage for free, and your file size is limited to 250MB, per file, or you can subscribe to the Personal Pro Plan for $10 a month and get 100GB of storage and a file upload size limit of 5GB.